brenk/rate/README.txt

  - Fivestar voting
  - CSS and templates
  - Voting Results tab for nodes
+ - Voting via AJAX

 Not implemented yet:
- - AJAX voting

  - Emotion voting (do not plan on porting)
  - Configurable Intro, description, already voted text/unlinking
  - Full array of configuration from rate d7
  - Different widget display types
  - Placement on node
- - Full configuration options from D7
  - Voting for comments
+ - rate expiration sub-module

 Limitations:
  - Only one voting type per entity (node) type